davletovb/neva/ROBUSTNESS_GAPS.md

 ## Verified baseline and scope

-Updated against `main` at `dd08cd0` (PRs #49–#52 merged).
+Updated against `main` at `b1bc221` (PRs #49–#52, #54, and #55 merged).
 The earlier document incorrectly treated PR #49 as pending and the circuit breaker as unimplemented; those statuses are superseded below.

-- Merged baseline: 187 tests passed, one skipped (FAISS), 83.93% coverage locally.
+- Merged baseline through PR #55: 222 tests passed, one skipped (FAISS).
+- Checkpoint file-size-limit branch: 240 passed, one skipped, 85.77% coverage; all local quality gates passed.
+Limits are opt-in positive UTF-8 byte counts; loads read at most limit + 1 bytes before rejecting overflow, and oversized saves leave existing files untouched.
+Save serialization still occurs in memory; these limits do not bound snapshot creation or decoded-object memory.
 - Local branch `test/multi-agent-http-timeouts`: 190 passed, one skipped, 83.93% coverage.
 Black, isort, Flake8, MyPy, and Bandit passed.
 - HTTP integration coverage merged in [PR #52](https://github.com/davletovb/neva/pull/52).
 No live-provider calls were made.
 - Independent scheduler-coverage branch `feat/composite-conditional-coverage`: 22 added cases; 212 passed, one FAISS skip, 85.64% aggregate coverage.
 Composite coverage increased from 61% to 96%; Conditional from 75% to 100% of measured statements.
 This does not prove all behaviors correct.